C9H13NO3-dev/babypad/README.md

 1. Install MicroPython on your board and copy the files from this repository (`main.py`, `api.py`, `hardware.py` and `secrets.json`).
 2. Edit `secrets.json` with your Wi‑Fi credentials and Baby Buddy API token.
 3. Ensure the libraries `urequests`, `machine_i2c_lcd` and `rotary_irq` are available on the device.
 4. Reset or power up the board.
-Once Wi‑Fi connects, the device will display the current time and is ready to log feedings.
+After connecting to Wi‑Fi, the device synchronizes the clock using `time.microsoft.com` and then displays the current time ready for logging.

 ## Usage